Mihin91/TicketingSystem/README.md

 git checkout -b feature/your-feature-name

-Make Your Changes:

 Commit Changes:

-git commit -m "Add your descriptive commit message here" Push to Your Fork:
+git commit -m "Add your descriptive commit message here"

 git push origin feature/your-feature-name
-Create a Pull Request:

 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software as per the license terms.